fac20/WEEK-2-CIKP-/README.md

 2. User will click the button to be given a random joke and gif
 3. The user will be taken to a new page in with the joke will be displayed.
 4. If the user is happy with the joke and gif combination algorithm they can select the random button to be given another combo
-5. If the user woul like to search for a specific gif they will have the ability to search by clicking the search button.
+5. If the user would like to search for a specific gif they will have the ability to search by clicking the search button.

 ## User Stories